MoreiraCN/Assembling_Illumina_sequences/README.md

 - local_num_procs: valid only when *use_cluster* is off.
 Max of 50.
 - local_max_retries: number of retries before failure for local jobs.

-For more details see http://1ofdmq2n8tc36m6i46scovo2e.wpengine.netdna-cdn.com/wp-content/uploads/2014/12/Manual.pdf.
+For more details see [supplementary information](http://1ofdmq2n8tc36m6i46scovo2e.wpengine.netdna-cdn.com/wp-content/uploads/2014/12/Manual.pdf).

 **Remarks:**